Latin America & the Caribbean

 In May 2011, the CAO received letters of complaint from several local and national environmental and citizens’ rights organizations.
 The complainants cited concerns related to IFC’s due diligence process in assessing and approving the project and outlined specific environmental and social concerns related to community health and safety due to the dam’s site close to seismic fault lines, impacts to the marine ecology and water sources, and issues related to the relocation of communities.

-The CAO accepted the complaint for further assessment in July 2011 and initiated an assessment, traveling to Panama in October 2011 to explain CAO’s work to the key stakeholders and listen to their views on the issues.
-A complaint on the same project was also filed with the European Investment Bank’s Complaints Mechanism, with which the CAO is coordinating closely.
+CAO accepted the complaint for further assessment in July 2011 and initiated an assessment, traveling to Panama in October 2011 to explain CAO’s work to the key stakeholders and listen to their views on the issues.
+A complaint on the same project was also filed with the complaints mechanisms of the European Investment Bank and InterAmerican Development Bank, with whom CAO coordinated.

-During the assessment process, the CAO understood from community members, civil society organizations, and the company that pursuing a dispute resolution process was not an option at this point in time.
-Given the voluntary nature of a dispute resolution process, the CAO Ombudsman concluded its involvement in the case and, in line with CAO’s Operational Guidelines, the complaint was transferred to CAO's compliance function for appraisal.
-The appraisal will determine whether or not an audit of IFC's role in the project is merited in order to provide assurance to the President and public that IFC is complying with relevant social and environmental policies and procedures.
+During the assessment process, CAO understood from community members, civil society organizations, and the company that pursuing a dispute resolution process was not an option at this point in time.
+In line with CAO’s Operational Guidelines, the complaint was transferred to CAO's compliance function for appraisal.
+The purpose of the appraisal is to determine whether or not an investigation of IFC's role in the project is merited in order to provide assurance to the President and public that IFC is complying with relevant social and environmental policies and procedures.

 - Project Name & Number